Gabriel Bradley

 Gabriel Bradley is a former Gaelic footballer from Glenullin, County Londonderry, Northern Ireland.
 Bradley played for the Derry county team in the 1970s and 1980s.
 He won two Ulster Senior Football Championships with the county.
 Bradley played club football for John Mitchel's Glenullin and won the Derry Senior Football Championship with the club.

-He was a very versatile player who could play in defence, midfield or in the half forward line.
+He was a versatile player who could play in defense, midfield or in the half forward line.

 Background

 Bradley comes from a Glenullin family with a strong footballing background.
 Two of his uncles, James and Paddy Rafferty had played for Derry.
 Gabriel played alongside his first cousin Eunan Rafferty (son of Paddy) during the 1980s Bradley went to school at St Columb's College in Derry City.
 St Columb's at the time was the county's top football nursery and here he played under coaches such as Father Ignatius McQuillan and Raymond Gallagher.

 When Bradley won the Derry Championship with Glenullin in 1985, five of his brothers were also on the team.
 His cousin Colm Rafferty won the All-Ireland Senior Football Championship with Derry in 1993.
 Bradley's brother Liam currently manages Antrim and his sons (Gabriel's nephews) Paddy and Eoin are important players on the current Derry team.
 When Glenullin won the Derry Championship in 2007, nearly half the team were related to Gabriel Bradley.